janlelis/clipboard/README.md

 ### Alternative Clipboard Providers

-There are two implementations included in this gem, which are not used by default.
+There are more implementations included in this gem, which are not activated by default.
 You can opt-in to use them if you think they are a better fit for your application environment:

 #### Java